Eimis/Connor/README.md

    the main app interface displays `WorkoutExercise` info (name, description, assigned week days)
    * At this point no API endpoint requires authentication
+   * When User is asigned to a Workout plan, he gets an email notification.
+     So far `django.core.mail.backends.console.EmailBackend` is used for that, so an email is printed to the console's stdout

 * Tests: